-In the heart of Seattle lies a one-of-a-kind disruptive retail store – Amazon Go, a retail concept that gained popularity after making an appearance in headlines after opening its first Beta store earlier this year.
+In the heart of Seattle lies a one-of-a-kind disruptive retail store – Amazon Go, a retail concept that gained popularity after making an appearance in headlines after opening its first Beta store earlier in the year 2018.

 For those who are new to the world of Amazon Go, it is a grab and go retail model, where all you have to do is download the app, take up an item from the shelf and leave the shop.
 The items will automatically get added in your cart and the amount will be debited from your Amazon account.

 The concept with which Amazon Go has been launched is something that the retail world has never seen.
 With Artificial Intelligence at its center tracking what items users are buying and the amount that has to be charged from them, Amazon go is venturing into the traditional retail setup and has introduced the technology yet again in its retail setup.

-The popularity that Amazon Go Retail has been able to achieve in just a few months of its official launch has led to a number of other retail stores investing in deep learning and artificial intelligence technologies to follow the lead that Amazon has set.
+The popularity that Amazon Go Retail has been able to achieved in just a few months of its official launch, led to a number of other retail stores investing in deep learning and artificial intelligence technologies to follow the lead that Amazon has set.
 Walmart and Microsoft are also apparently planning to level the cashier-less retail outlet space which is presently only dominated by Amazon.

-AI-powered Amazon Go venturing into traditional retail plans has proved itself to be a hit with the brand hoping to expand its business to over 300 stores and making itself one of the major AI technology trends that the retail houses will be looking at in 2020 and beyond.
+AI-powered Amazon Go venturing into traditional retail plans has proved itself to be a hit with the brand hoping to expand its business to over 300 stores and making itself one of the major AI technology trends that the retail houses will be looking at in 2021 and beyond.
 But AI’s capability as the medium to bring Retail industry transformation is not restricted to just one disruptive use case that Amazon Go retail is.
 There are a number of other ways AI in Retail is changing the industry’s outlook.
-In this article, we are going to dissect the use of AI in retail in its many facets and extent.
+In this article, we are going to dissect it in its many facets and extent.